Carrying passengers or cargo? Knowing your gross vehicle weight rating helps ensure you don’t overload your vehicle.

 - Brakes unable to stop the truck or SUV in a timely manner

 - Transmission and other driveline components may overheat and sustain serious damage

 - Unusual suspension behavior, making the vehicle hard to control

 - Tire temperatures rising to elevated levels, potentially leading to a blowout

 Knowing both your vehicle’s gross vehicle weight and gross vehicle weight rating allow you to quickly calculate how much you can safely carry.
-For example, take a look at the 2016 GMC Sierra 1500 4WD double cab with the EcoTec3 4.3L V6.
-The gross vehicle weight rating for this particular model is 7,100 pounds1.
-The weight of the Sierra itself is already 5,216 pounds.
+For example, take a look at the 2020 GMC Sierra 1500 Crew Cab Short Box 4WD with the available 3.0L Duramax® Turbo-Diesel engine.
+The gross vehicle weight rating for this particular model is 7,200 pounds†.
+The weight of this Sierra (unloaded and without occupants) is 5,350 pounds.
 By subtracting the weight from the GVWR, you can determine this particular Sierra can carry about 1,884 pounds without exceeding its maximum weight rating.